 As a result, we decided to go back to the beginning: definitions.
 A glossary of meanings for terminology often used in the OKR realm can be found here.

-- Accountability: Accepting responsibility for one’s own conduct is known as accountability.
-It suggests a willingness to be open about one’s performance, allowing others to witness and criticise it.
+Accepting responsibility for one’s own conduct is known as accountability.
+It suggests a willingness to be open about one’s performance, allowing others to witness and criticize it.

-- Aspirational OKRs: Aspirational Moonshots are another term for key results.
+Aspirational OKRs are another name for Moonshot goals.
 It’s all about aiming high, as the name suggests.
 Depending on how ambitious the objective value is, Key Results might be regarded as committed or aspirational.

 The idea is that if we organize ourselves around achieving 100% of an Aspirational OKR, we might only get to 70%.
 However, 70% of a big, audacious goal will get you much further than 10% of a mediocre goal!

-8. Business Objectives: The organization’s overarching aims, which apply to all departments, teams, and personnel.
+The organization’s overarching aims, apply to all departments, teams, and personnel.